the2sang/ppa-batch-mcs/README.md

 ### Packaging as jar

-To build the final jar and optimize the PPAWebBatch application for production, run:
+To build the final jar and optimize the ppa-batch-mcs application for production, run:

 ```
 ./gradlew -Pprod clean bootJar